 by Dr. C.H.
-Weaver M.D.
-3/2019
+Weaver M.D. updated 8/2019

 Tyrosine Kinase - Checkpoint Inhibitor Immunotherapy Combinations Improve Survival in Advanced Kidney Cancer

-Should be the New Standard of Care: Checkpoint inhibitors are novel precision cancer immunotherapy drugs that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
+Checkpoint inhibitors are novel precision cancer immunotherapy drugs that helps to restore the body’s immune system in fighting cancer by releasing checkpoints that cancer uses to shut down the immune system.
 PD-1 and PD -L1 are the proteins that inhibit this immune response, allowing cancer cells to evade an attack by the body’s immune cells.
 Checkpoint inhibitor drugs block the PD-1 pathway and enhance the ability of the immune system to fight the cancer.

-Opdivo (nivolumab) is a precision cancer medicine that belongs to a class of medicines called PD-1 inhibitors which help the immune system recognize and attack cancer.
+Opdivo (nivolumab) is a precision cancer immunotherapy that belongs to a class of medicines called PD-1 checkpoint inhibitors which help the immune system recognize and attack cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Opdivo works by blocking PD-1, allowing the immune system to work more effectively.
 FDA approved 2015.

 Cabometyx (cabozantinib) is an oral, small-molecule tyrosine kinase inhibitor that targets vascular endothelial growth factor receptor (VEGFR) as well as other biologic pathways involved in the spread of kidney cancer.
 Cabometyx is thought to inhibit the action of the receptor tyrosine kinases including MET, VEGFR-1, -2, and -3, AXL, RET, ROS1, TYRO3, MER, KIT, TRKB, FLT-3, and TIE-2.
 FDA approved in 2016.